International response to the Spanish Civil War: Germany

 Despite the German signing of a non-intervention agreement in September 1936, various forms of aid and military support were given by Nazi Germany in support of the Nationalists, including the formation of the Condor Legion as a land and air force, with German efforts to fly the Army of Africa to Mainland Spain proving successful in the early stages of the war.
 Operations gradually expanded to include strike targets, and there was a German contribution to many of the war's battles.
 The bombing of Guernica, on 26 April 1937, would be the most controversial event of German involvement, with perhaps 200 to 300 civilians killed.
 German involvement also included Operation Ursula, a U-boat undertaking and contributions from the Kriegsmarine.

 The Condor Legion spearheaded many Nationalist victories, particularly in the air dominance from 1937 onward; 300 victories were claimed, as opposed to some 900 claimed by Italian forces.
 Spain provided a proving ground for German tank tactics as well as aircraft tactics, the latter being only moderately successful.
-Ultimately, the air superiority, which allowed certain parts of the Legion to excel, would not be replicated because of the unsuccessful 1940 Battle of Britain., The training provided to Nationalist forces by the Germans would prove at least as valuable as direct actions.
+Ultimately, the air superiority, which allowed certain parts of the Legion to excel, would not be replicated because of the unsuccessful 1940 Battle of Britain.
+The training provided to Nationalist forces by the Germans would prove at least as valuable as direct actions.
 Perhaps 56,000 Nationalist soldiers were trained by various German detachments in Spain, which were technically proficient and covered infantry, tanks and anti-tank units; air and anti-aircraft forces; and those trained in naval warfare.

 It has been estimated that there were around 16,000 German citizens who fought in the conflict, mostly as pilots, ground crew, artillery and tank crew and military advisers and instructors.
-About 10,000 Germans were in Spain at the peak, with perhaps as many as 300 of whom were being killed in action.
+About 10,000 Germans were in Spain at the peak, with perhaps as many as 300 of whom being killed in action.
 German aid to the Nationalists amounted to approximately £43,000,000 ($215,000,000) in 1939 prices.
 That was broken down in expenditure to 15.5% for salaries and expenses, 21.9% for direct delivery of supplies to Spain and 62.6% for the Condor Legion.
-(No detailed list of German supplies furnished to Spain has been found.)
+No detailed list of German supplies furnished to Spain has been found.